Seniority-zero Linear Canonical Transformation Theory

 Further refinements of this method are certainly warranted.
-For example, we should explore the jumps in the energy errors, determining whether these are an intrinsic feature of the method.
+In particular, we have established that the spikes in the FCI-SZ-LCT energy-difference curves are not caused by numerical noise, but by the amplitude solver converging erratically to different, nearly degenerate, local minima of the objective function.
+A natural direction for future work is to incorporate a singular-value-decomposition (SVD)-based regularization of the excitation manifold in order to stabilize the optimization along the potential energy surface.
 Second, we also are looking to further improve the computational efficiency, focusing on the evaluation of the gradient (e.g., by cleverly selecting a subset of generator parameters to update in each gradient evaluation, we might reduce the computational cost significantly.)
 Finally, we should investigate cases where the seniority-zero Hamiltonian may be a poor choice.

 Ultimately, this method still requires accurate solutions to the seniority-zero problem.
 Our belief is that recent low-scaling geminal-based approximations will suffice for the seniority-zero problem, but that this Hamiltonian-transformation strategy is a more mathematically elegant and accurate way to add dynamic correlation than previous approaches based on coupled-cluster, density-functional, or perturbative methods.\cite{Boguslawski2015,kobayashiGeneralizedMollerPlessetPartitioning2010, zobokiLinearizedCoupledCluster2013,margocsyMultipleBondBreaking2018, pastorczakERPAAPSGComputationallyEfficient2015, pernalIntergeminalCorrectionAntisymmetrized2014,garzaRangeSeparatedHybrids2015, garzaSynergyPairCoupled2015,gaikwadCoupledClusterinspiredGeminal2024, miranda-quintanaFlexibleAnsatzNBody2024,nowakConfigurationInteractionCorrection2023,vuSizeextensiveSeniorityzeroEnergy2020,nowakOrbitalEntanglementCorrelation2021,pirisAssessmentSecondorderPerturbative2014b, pirisInteractingPairsNatural2014b,vanraemdonckPolynomialScalingApproximations2015a,bulikCanSingleReferenceCoupled2015b}